And the best way to make sure you're picking a profitable idea is to look at some trends and statistics.

 - eCommerce sites with a presence on social media make an average of 30% more sales than those that don't.

 - Email marketing is still the best form of eCommerce marketing with a return of $44 for every $1 spent.
-That's why it's used so much for coffee marketing.
+That's why it's used so much for both DTC marketing and B2B marketing.

 eCommerce Market Size